lofar-astron/factor/doc/source/facetselfcal.rst

 Pipeline Steps
     average5, create_compressed_mapfile5, concat_averaged
-        Average in time and frequency and concatenate in frequency in preparation for imaging
+        Average in time and frequency and concatenate in frequency in preparation for imaging.

     premask, wsclean1, create_imagebase_map, adjust_wsclean_mapfile1, copy_beam_info, mask5, wsclean2
         WSClean imaging run.
 Imaging is done with a cell size of 1.5".
 Wide-band imaging is done if more than 5 bands are used.
 Multi-scale clean is not used, as WSClean does not currently support clean masks for this mode.